PedroVinicius/ewallet/README.md

 ## System Requirements and Installation

 e-Wallet was built and tested in an Unix environment.
 Non unix environments aren't supported at this moment.
-Before getting started, you are required to install [PostgreSQL](https://www.postgresql.org/) and [RVM](https://rvm.io/).
+Before getting started, you need to install [PostgreSQL](https://www.postgresql.org/) and [RVM](https://rvm.io/).

 Once you have fullfilled the prerequisites, go forward and: